-We provide Static Burn-In, Dynamic Burn-In, Test During Burn-In and High Power Burn-In services for semiconductor manufacturers, serving the segment of the industry that requires fail-safe or high reliability semiconductor devices including microprocessors and microcontrollers for automotive including EV, IoT, networking products and mobile devices.
+We provide Static Burn-In, Dynamic Burn-In, Test During Burn-In and High Power Burn-In services for semiconductor manufacturers, serving the segment of the industry that requires fail-safe or high reliability semiconductor devices such as microprocessors and microcontrollers for automotives including electric vehicles, Internet of Things and networking products, and mobile devices.
 Our portfolio of customers spans the Asia-Pacific, Europe and the United States and includes some of the key players in the global semiconductor industry.